sharmalab/datacafe/documentation/index.rst

  $ sudo systemctl enable mongodb

-* For the evaluation, We first create the sample data bases in Mongo if they do not exist already.
+* For the evaluation, We first create the sample databases in Mongo if they do not exist already.

 .. toctree::
    :maxdepth: 1